Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Introduction

-The problem of stability has presented slower progress.
+For the problem of stability there are only partial answers and is currently addressed by many authors.
 Conditional type of estimates are typical for such kind of inverse problems.
 We assume an apriori compactness type of condition of boundedness of the $C^k$ norm of the metric, the covector field and the potential for some large $k$.
-This guarantee continuity of the inverse map without control of the modulus of continuity.
+This condition guarantee continuity of the inverse map without control of the modulus of continuity.
 Weak geometric conditions of this type were studied in \cite{MR2096795}.

 For the Euclidean case and when $b=0$, Sun \cite{MR1059582} proved continuity of the inverse problem.
 Also for the Euclidean case, Isakov and Sun \cite{MR1158175} proved logarithmic stability for 2 dimensional domains and H\"older stability in 3 dimensions.
-For the anisotropic case $b=q=0$, in \cite{stefanov1998stability} Stefanov and Uhlmann proved H\"older stability for metrics close to the euclidean in a $C^k$ norm, later they extended their result of H\"older stability near generic simple metris in \cite{stefanov2005stable}.
-For the case $b=0$, Dos Santos and Bellassoued \cite{MR2737744} proved H\"older stability for the potential $q$ when $g_0$ is a fixed simple metric, they also recover in a stable way the conormal factor of the metric $g_0$ within the conormal class when $q=0$.
+For the anisotropic case and when $b=q=0$, Stefanov and Uhlmann in \cite{stefanov1998stability} proved conditional H\"older stability for metrics close to the Euclidean in a $C^k$ norm, later they extended their result of H\"older stability near generic simple metris in \cite{stefanov2005stable}.
+For the case $b=0$, Dos Santos and Bellassoued \cite{MR2737744} proved H\"older stability for the potential $q$ when $\g_0$ is a fixed simple metric, they also recover in a stable way the conormal factor of the metric $\g_0$ within the conormal class when $q=0$.

-In this paper we prove H\"older type of conditional stability when recovering: the metric $g$, the covector field $b$ and the potential $q$; all at the same time, under the hypothesis that the metrics are near a generic simple metric.
-A Riemannian manifold $(M,g)$ is simple if $\partial M$ is strictly convex and any two point in $M$ can be connected by a a single minimizing geodesic depending smoothly on them, see Definition \ref{SimpleMetric} for more details.
+In this paper we prove H\"older type of conditional stability when recovering: the metric $\g$, the covector field $b$ and the potential $q$; all at the same time, under the hypothesis that the metrics are near a generic simple metric.
+Within the process we explicitly recover the X-ray transform along geodesics of the covector field $b$ and the potential $q$.
+This work was influenced from the important breakthrough paper on boundary rigidity of Stefanov and Uhlmann \cite{stefanov2005boundary} and their later work on describing the connection of boundary rigidity with the inverse problem of recovering the metric from the hyperbolic DN-map \cite{stefanov2005stable-1}.
+Here we present a generalization of their ideas in combination with stability estimates for the geodesic X-ray transform that were obtained on \cite{stefanov2004stability}.